-Carnitine is found naturally in the human body and is responsible for converting fat stores into energy to be used by muscles.
-Increasing your levels of carnitine can result in improved athletic performance and physique by reducing body fat and increasing muscle mass.
+L-Carnitine is found naturally in the human body and is responsible for converting fat stores into energy to be used by muscles.
+Increasing your levels of L-Carnitine can result in improved athletic performance and physique by reducing body fat and increasing muscle mass.

-Carnitine is a type of amino acid produced naturally in the body by the liver and kidneys.
-It is found in high concentrations in red meat, and at lower levels in dairy products, cod fish and numerous vegetables.
+L-Carnitine is a type of amino acid produced naturally in the body by the liver and kidneys.
+It is found in high concentration in red meat, and at lower levels in dairy products, cod fish and numerous vegetables.

-For those who cannot produce enough carnitine or have difficulty consuming enough to meet their requirements, supplements may be useful in preventing a carnitine deficiency.
-For athletes and recreational gym goers, carnitine can help increase energy levels and muscle development, as well as promote fat loss.
+For those who cannot produce enough L-Carnitine or have difficulty consuming enough to meet their requirements, supplements may be useful in preventing a L-Carnitine deficiency.
+For athletes and people who go to the gym, L-Carnitine can help increase energy levels and muscle development, as well as promote fat loss.

-- Increase in levels of mental clarity and alertness
+- Increases in levels of mental clarity and alertness

 - Improvement of a range of heart conditions such as angina, congestive heart failure, and circulation problems